 If other clinical signs are observed in addition to the increased breathing rate, the situation may be an emergency.
 In this case, you should call your local vet right away!
 If it is after hours, you may need to visit a veterinary emergency center.

-Maven Pet focuses on improving the quality of life of our pets with technology.
-AI-Vet™, the company’s innovative pet care platform, uses artificial intelligence (AI) to enable proactive pet care.
-By accurately collecting and monitoring pet data and alerting veterinarians of any irregularities, Maven Pet empowers them to stay ahead of potential health issues, ensuring the well-being and longevity of our beloved companions.
+Maven Pet focuses on improving the quality of life of our pets with technology, using artificial intelligence (AI) to enable proactive pet care.
+By accurately collecting and monitoring pet data 24/7 and flagging any irregularities, Maven Pet empowers pet parents and veterinarians to stay ahead of potential health issues, ensuring the well-being and longevity of our beloved companions.